ck-repo/Terraform-Ansible/README.md

 - The Dev pipeline runs on the pull request and performs:

   - Terraform Validate to confirm that the TF syntax is correct
+  - TFsec to perform static security analysis of the TF template(s) and raise PR comments if security issues are detected
   - Ansible Linting to confirm that the playbook is formatted correctly
   - Terraform Plan to see what will be deployed